siriusctrl/UniPublic/ML/week6.md

 - LR for multi-class problem

-  - Chose any class to be pivot, so that we can conclude linear relation between different class
+  - Chose any class to be pivot, so that we can conclude linear relation between different class.
   - Which is
     - $log\frac{P(A|x)}{P(C|x)} = \beta_A*x$
       - The larger the fraction, the more likely the instance belongs to non-pivot (Class A), the smaller the value, the more likely the instance belongs to pivot (Class B).